-Figure~\ref{dynback}b shows the effective linewidth $\Gamma_\mathrm{m}$ (orange dots) as a function of the probe detuning.
+Figure~\ref{dynback}c shows the effective linewidth $\Gamma_\mathrm{m}$ (orange dots) as a function of the probe detuning.
 The solid line is the result of Eq.~\ref{gamma} using the parameters obtained from the fit of the optical spring.
 We observe a larger broadening (optomechanical cooling) than what is predicted by the theory for negative detunings, whereas the narrowing (optomechanical heating) found for positive detunings is less pronounced compared to the theoretical model.
 This behavior also matches the one of a cavity optomechanical system with a negative Kerr nonlinearity \cite{zoepfl2023}, which supports the hypothesis of a nonlinearity present in the system.
 In addition, the measured linewidths are broadened due to unavoidable mechanical fluctuations of the positioning system and the fiber mirrors.
 The fluctuations translate into cavity length noise, which directly affects the detuning and therefore turn into mechanical frequency noise \cite{flowers-jacobs2012,rochau2021}.
 Because each experimental mechanical spectrum is the average of the mechanical response during the acquisition time of the spectrum analyzer, the experimental resonance frequency matches on average the theoretical value, besides the asymmetry already discussed.
 The mechanical linewidth (Fig.~\ref{dynback}c), however, is broadened especially for detunings at which $\Omega_\mathrm{m}$ depends strongly on the detuning.
 The positioning system's mechanical fluctuations are also the limiting factor of this experiment and the reason why we are unable to successfully lock the cavity at sample positions with larger coupling $G$.